KeithIMyers/chromiumos-docs/selinux.md

   1. There's one special attribute for domain, named `chromeos_domain`.
 All domains outside ARC container should have this attribute.

+### Usage with minijail

+Minijail is a tool combined with a library and a wrapper program to apply different kind of restrictions (cgroups, caps, seccomps, etc), and namespaces(mountns, pidns, IPCns, etc) in a correct way.

+There major problem facing on SELinux with minijail wrapper program is:

+    By default, minijail use a preload library to hook `__libc_start_main` to apply all kinds of restrictions.
+    This put all the privileges that minijail needs into post-exec, where the kernel can not distinguish the boundary between minijail and the main program without an explicit setcon(3).
+    While setcon(3) is unlikely to be possible for our minijail usage since it usually attempt to mount procfs readonly.

+Of course, granting many unnecesary privilege to the domain is discouraged since an exploited process will be allowed to do what minijail could do (mknod, mount filesystems, etc).
+And we want to reduce the attack surface if possible.

+#### /sbin/minijail0

+Minijail wrapper has a static mode that does all the enforcement and lockdowns pre-exec.
+Due to lack of ambient caps in the past and seccomp issue, minijail developed a preload mode that runs default for shared-linked ELFs that uses a preload library to do the lockdowns post-exec.

+But static mode introduces another issue: seccomp.

+- If your seccomp filters doesn't have `execve` allowed, minijail0 cannot even execute the target program.
+One workaround for execve is to allow execve but it's not want we want even minijail has isolated many other resources.
+- seccomp requires either `sys_admin` capabilities or `no_new_privs` bit.
+  Granting `sys_admin` just for install seccomp filter is a terrible idea.
+But `no_new_privs` prevents SELinux domain transition to arbitary domains pre-4.14 kernel.

+A common workaround for two problems above is to install seccomp filter post-execve, just like what a preload library has been doing.
+This comes an idea to have embedded minijail for quickly installing seccomp rules post-exec since installing seccomp rules doesn't need special capabilities on SELinux.

+##### Example with minijail0 wrapper

+For programs using minijail wrapper `/sbin/minijail0`, the following practice is recommended to isolate pre-minijail and post-minijail as much as possible.

+1. Use `-T static` static mode.
+This puts all the lockdown steps in the minijail0 process.

+1. Use `--ambient` if you have `-c`.
+Capabilities is not preserved across `execve` without ambient caps.
+You should use `--ambient` whenever possible, otherwise your caps won't be preserved to the actual process with `-T static`.

+1. Put seccomp into an inner preload minijail.
+It will look look like this to launch your program

+    ```
+    minijail0 -T static --ambient -c 0x999 --somethingelse -- \
+    /sbin/minijail0 -n -S rules.seccomp -- /path/to/your/program
+    ```

+SELinux domain remains on minijail when applying all other restrictions.
+Upon first execve to execute inner minijail0, there's no domain transition.
+And the inner minijail simply execute target program with preload library, when the domain transition happens before setting nnp bit.

+#### Libminijail

+TODO

 ### Practice in Examples

 In this section, we'll take an example of steps to confine and enforce tcsd.